Bible translations into Coptic

 There have been many Coptic versions of the Bible, including some of the earliest translations into any language.
 Several different versions were made in the ancient world, with different editions of the Old and New Testament in five of the dialects of Coptic: Bohairic (northern), Fayyumic, Sahidic (southern), Akhmimic and Mesokemic (middle).
 Biblical books were translated from the Alexandrian Greek version.

 The Sahidic was the leading dialect in the pre-Islamic period, after the 11th century Bohairic became dominant and the only used dialect of the Coptic language.

 Partial copies of a number of Coptic Bibles survive.
 A considerable number of apocryphal texts also survive in Coptic, most notably the Gnostic Nag Hammadi library.
 Coptic remains the liturgical language of the Coptic Church and Coptic editions of the Bible are central to that faith.

 Old Testament

+The inter-relationship between various significant ancient manuscripts of the Old Testament.
+LXX denotes the original Septuagint.

 Job and his daughter from folio 4v of Biblioteca Vittorio Emanuele III, MS I B 18.

 Translators of books of the Old Testament into Egyptian dialects were naturally made from the Alexandrian Greek version (Septuagint), and there is no reason to doubt that they were translated at as early a date as the Gospels and Epistles, if not indeed before them.
 Portions of the Old Testament exist in each Egyptian dialect.

 In Sahidic, some Biblical books survived with complete text, as well as a large number of extant fragments representing most of the canonical books and certain of the deutero-canonical (the two Wisdoms, the Epistle of Jeremiah, and the Greek additions to Daniel).

 The Mudil Psalter, the oldest complete psalter in the Coptic language (Coptic Museum, Egypt, Coptic Cairo).